FDio/csit/docs/report/introduction/general_notes.rst

    functionality of VPP.
 Tests cover a range of CRUD operations executed against VPP.

-CSIT |release| report does also include VPP unit test results.
-These tests have been developed within the FD.io VPP project, and not in CSIT, but they do complement tests done by CSIT.
-They are provided mainly as a reference, to give the reader a more complete view of automated testing executed against VPP-17.01 release.
+In addition to above, CSIT |release| report does also include VPP unit test results.
+VPP unit tests are developed within the FD.io VPP project and as they complement CSIT system functional tests, they are provided mainly as a reference and to provide a more complete view of automated testing executed against VPP-17.04 release.

 FD.io CSIT system is developed using two main coding platforms: Robot Framework (RF) and Python.
 CSIT |release| source code for the executed test